BlinkTagInc/gtfs-to-geojson/README.md

 ## Processing very large GTFS files.

 By default, node has a memory limit of 512 MB or 1 GB.
 If you have a very large GTFS file, use the `max-old-space-size` option.
-For example to allocate 2 GB:
+For example to allocate 12 GB:

-    node --max-old-space-size=2000 ./bin/gtfs-to-geojson
+    export NODE_OPTIONS="--max-old-space-size=30000"
+    gtfs-to-geojson

 ### Credits